sjclijie/agentk/doc/http.md

 ```

- Read and return a `http.ServerResponse`&#39;s body.
+ Read and return a `http.ServerResponse`'s body.
 Similar to `stream.read`, but it can handle gzipped response content.

 **Params**